Why Email Encryption is a must have?

 Protecting Sensitive Information

-Email encryption is crucial for protecting sensitive information from being accessed by unauthorized parties.
+Is key for protecting sensitive information from being accessed by unauthorized parties.
 By encrypting email messages and attachments, individuals and organizations can safeguard personal data, financial information, and confidential communications from cyber threats and breaches.

 Compliance with Regulations